CenturyLinkCloud/PublicKB/Release Notes/2015-12-15-cloud-platform-release-notes.md

 ### Ecosystem (5)

-* __Mesosphere:__ Coming from Ecosystem [provisioned via blueprint on the CenturyLink platform today.](https://www.ctl.io/knowledge-base/ecosystem-partners/marketplace-guides/getting-started-with-mesosphere/)

-* __Ruxit:__ Coming from Ecosystem [get started with Heirloom via single-click blueprint](https://www.ctl.io/knowledge-base/ecosystem-partners/marketplace-guides/getting-started-with-ruxit/), reducing their costly dependency on mainframe skill-sets.
+* __Mesosphere:__ [Mesosphere](https://mesosphere.com/) offers a new way to think about infrastructure, creating an operating system for the cloud.
+With native support for containerized workloads as well as traditional application deployment, mesosphere facilitates orchestration of your applications on a modern, scalable stack.
+CenturyLink Cloud is proud to offer an integrated solution for getting up and running with mesosphere, [get started now](https://www.ctl.io/knowledge-base/ecosystem-partners/marketplace-guides/getting-started-with-mesosphere-blueprint/).

+* __Ruxit:__ [Ruxit](https://ruxit.com/) provides an all-in-one full-stack monitoring capability with automatic discovery of your complete application environment.
+It identifies processes and their dependent services.
+Using proprietary artificial intelligence technology, Ruxit enables companies to manage thousands of servers with less than a single full-time resource.
+Ruxit is now available to CenturyLink customers [via Blueprint deployment](https://www.ctl.io/knowledge-base/ecosystem-partners/marketplace-guides/getting-started-with-ruxit-blueprint/).

 * __FortyCloud:__ [FortyCloud](http://www.fortycloud.com) secures your public cloud deployment by managing security end-to-end: VPN, firewall, servers and networking.
 Customers can now control and monitor their multi-vendor cloud network and improve network security compliance.
 Try it yourself with an [easy Blueprint deployment](https://www.ctl.io/knowledge-base/ecosystem-partners/marketplace-guides/getting-started-with-fortycloud-appliance/).

-* __aiScaler:__ Coming from Ecosystem [Get started with the TFS blueprint today](https://www.ctl.io/knowledge-base/ecosystem-partners/marketplace-guides/getting-started-with-aiscaler/).

-* __VDIWorks:__[VDIWorks](http://www.vdiworks.com) is the leading provider of virtual desktop management solutions, providing economical, secure support for virtual desktop environments.
-Customers can implement large sets of desktop clients easily in the CenturyLink Cloud.
-Try it yourself using [the VDIWorks blueprint solution at centurylink](https://www.ctl.io/knowledge-base/ecosystem-partners/marketplace-guides/getting-started-with-vdiworks-console/).
+* __VDIWorks:__ [VDIWorks](http://www.vdiworks.com) is an industry leader in providing virtual secure, economical desktop management solutions.
+Customers can implement large sets of desktop clients easily in the CenturyLink Cloud, using some of the cloud-ready operating systems already in place.
+VDIworks and CenturyLink are partnering on a number of desktop solutions, you can [try the first certified blueprint today](https://www.ctl.io/knowledge-base/ecosystem-partners/marketplace-guides/getting-started-with-vdiworks-console/).